 These DIY Thanksgiving Gratitude Journals are a simple craft you can give to family and friends this holiday season.
 They also can be used as Thanksgiving place cards.
 This is sponsored content.

-Somehow I blinked and now my kids are nearly grown.
+Somehow I blinked, and now my kids are nearly grown.
 I don’t know how it happened.
-People always tell you that it “goes so fast” but you don’t really get it until it happens to you.
-This year for Halloween our kids totally ditched us to go trick or treat with their friends… my husband and I went out to dinner to a nearly empty restaurant!
+People always tell you that it “goes so fast,” but you don’t really get it until it happens to you.
+This year for Halloween, our kids totally ditched us to go trick or treat with their friends… my husband and I went out to dinner at a nearly empty restaurant!
 (We were totally pathetic if you ask me.)
 This getting older thing is not for the weak of heart.

 (Yep, those are JUST mashed potatoes on her plate.)

 I’ve now got a 20-year-old and two 14-year-olds, and with that growth comes the need to change and add to some of our family’s holiday celebrations and traditions.
 The Thanksgiving table used to be all about crayons, toys, mac n’ cheese, and plastic cups, and now we don’t even have a kid’s table anymore (oh, but there is still mac n’ cheese, there will always be mac n’ cheese).

 This year for Thanksgiving (and all Holiday seasons), I’m going to try as much as I can to focus on gratitude.
 So instead of complaining that my kids are growing up, I will be grateful that I have 3 healthy kids who are growing up to be wonderful human beings.